Torsten Billman: Anti-Nazi images

-Grisaille woodcuts 1940–45
+Grisaille woodcuts 1940–1945

 In a letter of November 1937, to art historian Gunnar Jungmarker (1902–1983) at the Nationalmuseum in Stockholm, Billman reveals that he is in an artistic crisis.
-The black and white woodcut restricts his expression - too brutal contrasts between black and white surfaces.
+The black and white woodcut restricts his expression – too brutal contrasts between black and white surfaces.
 It was not until 1940 he was able to present a woodcut with several grey tones, developed from the ordinary black printing ink.
 Jungmarker called this type of woodcut: grisaille woodcut.
+"Gris" from French for "grey".
 A time-consuming printing process, exclusively for handprinting, with several grey-wood blocks (1-4) aside from the black and white key block.
 These first free grisaille woodcuts (made before the work with Dostoevsky's novel Crime and Punishment, in 1945) are based on self-perceived events for example from Billman's sailor years 1926–32, European travels 1936-39 and trips around Sweden during the war years.
 Some shining grisaille woodcuts are French Restaurant (1940), Artist Family (1941), Wilderness Kitchen (1942), Around a Guitar Player (1942), Stairway in the South (1942), Stormy Day, Dieppe sept.
 1939 (1944) or Tropical Harbour (1945).

 Book illustrator

 Torsten Billman made a name for himself with the ink drawings he made in 1941–1943 to illustrate Harry Martinson's poetry collection Nomad (1931).
 Harry Martinson, winner of the Nobel Prize in Literature in 1974, like Billman had been through the mill and worked as a seaman.
 The illustrated edition, with some new poems, was published in 1943 by Albert Bonniers förlag in Stockholm.

 Most impressive are his penetrating studies of the characters in Fyodor Dostoevsky's novel Crime and Punishment.
 Billman's illustrations was published by Bonniers in 1948 and 1980.
 This consist of some 40 grisaille woodcuts.
-Art critic Tord Baeckström in Göteborgs Handels- och Sjöfartstidning wrote about the grisaille woodcuts: "Billman concentrates the expression of a picture with remarkable assurance - with a few jabs of his iron he can summerize a face which speaks the poet's own language, an interior that breathes a hopeless misery, or a suggestion of a wintry street scene so that one feels the pull of Dostoevsky's prose."
-The publisher, collector and art connoisseur Gerard Bonnier (1917-1987) said about Billman's Dostoevsky-images: "I find them to be some of the best book illustrations made in Sweden during the 1900s."
+Art critic Tord Baeckström in Göteborgs Handels- och Sjöfartstidning wrote about the grisaille woodcuts: "Billman concentrates the expression of a picture with remarkable assurance – with a few jabs of his iron he can summerize a face which speaks the poet's own language, an interior that breathes a hopeless misery, or a suggestion of a wintry street scene so that one feels the pull of Dostoevsky's prose."
+The publisher, collector and art connoisseur Gerard Bonnier (1917–1987) said about Billman's Dostoevsky-images: "I find them to be some of the best book illustrations made in Sweden during the 1900s."

-In 1970 Billman illustrated Georg Büchner's tragedy Woyzeck with 24 woodcuts - another high point among his literary illustrations.
+In 1970 Billman illustrated Georg Büchner's tragedy Woyzeck with 24 woodcuts – another high point among his literary illustrations.
 Woyzeck the little man who is completely at the mercy of his capricious and cruel masters.
 "Billman squarely places social responsibility on himself as an artist: He clearly sides with the underdog."